CommE2E/olm/docs/megolm.rst

 Message Replays
 ---------------

 A message can be decrypted successfully multiple times.
-This means that a MITM server can send multiple copies of a message and they will successfully decrypt.
+This means that an attacker can re-send a copy of an old message, and the recipient will treat it as a new message.

-To mitigate this it is recomendend that applications track the message indicies they have recieved and that they reject messages with indicies that they've already decrypted.
+To mitigate this it is recomendend that applications track the ratchet indicies they have recieved and that they reject messages with a ratchet index that they've already decrypted.

 Lack of Transcript Consistency
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~